 Ground anchors consist of a steel bar or tendon installed in a drill hole (typically 6 inches in diameter or less).
 Grout (a mixture of cement and water) is then pumped into the bottom of the drill hole until the drill hole is filled.
 Ground anchor can also be constructed using helical pile systems and mechanical anchor systems.

-Multiple terms are used for ground anchors such as rock anchors, tiedown anchors, tieback anchors, soil anchors, earth anchors and foundation anchors.
-They all do the same thing – transfer load (primarily tension) from a super structure into the ground.
-The term used perhaps depends upon the context and/or the ground conditions.
+Ground anchors go by many names such as rock anchors, tiedown anchors, tieback anchors, soil anchors, earth anchors, foundation anchors and micropiles.
+Regardless of the specific term used, ground anchors transfer load from a structure into the ground.
+Although these terms are sometimes used interchangeably, the appropriate term often depends upon the context and the type of ground conditions.

 Rock anchors generally refer to any anchor drilled in rock and can be used in rockfall mitigation systems and in foundation systems.